 More than a million people have seen Tom Sadge perform as a Neil Diamond impersonator.
 Several have become acquainted with him through the years.
 I have met very few.
 Our children, who were born ten years apart, needed me at home (no babysitters).
 I also needed to remain at home to take care of the complicated business end of two businesses: Tom's and my own.

 Tom and I have been together since 1983, married since 1984.
 Our blessings have been great: two children and two grandchildren.
 A wonderful daughter-in-law.

 Show business requires a lot of time and work, and it is not the glamorous business that many think it to be.
 A couple of naive fans once asked Tom: "how was your limousine ride was from the airport to the hotel?"
 We had a very good laugh over that one!
 Yes, there are many sacrifices to be made on the road to a career in entertainment.
 But the rewards are many, as well.
 Entertaining is what Tom loves to do, for the most part, his dream has come true.

 Being self-employed is a high-wire, risky business.
 Your income is never guaranteed.
 Some months are "feast" and some are "famine".
 The overhead is daunting and only self -employed people get that.
 Yet there are benefits: a couple will either grow closer or farther away, and we have grown closer over four decades.
 Except for professional travel, which I occasionally engage in with Tom, we work side by side daily from our home office.
-Tom and I make both business and personal decisions together.
+Tom and I make both business and personal decisions together, as a team.
 Sometimes our work day ends at 4am.
-But there are whole days we can spend with our children and grandchildren.
-We can stop work in the middle of the day to go for a walk or drive together.
+But, on the up side, there are whole days we can spend with our children and grandchildren.
+We can stop work in the middle of the day to go for a walk or drive together. - which we frequently do.
 This type of freedom helps to balance out the down side.